tnthung/better-svelte-writable/README.md

 > If the `key` already exists, **ALL** the other options will be ignored.

 > The `initialValue` will be the fallback value if the `key` never been used.

+> There's no way stopping you from using 2 `writable` with same `key` but different `type T`.\
+  You need to make sure the type is the same manually.

 The default value of `key` is `undefined`.